Amarjit-ph/CodeDepot/docs/React3.md

 ---
 id: React3
-title: Props & State
+title: State & Props
-sidebar_label: Props & State
+sidebar_label: State & Props
 ---

 Props are used to pass data, whereas state is for managing data.
 Data from props is read-only, and cannot be modified by a component that is receiving it from outside.
 State data can be modified by its own component, but is private (cannot be accessed from outside)

-## React Props
+## Props

 Props are arguments passed into React components.
 Props are passed to components via HTML attributes.